Since | 19.0 |

 attribute on the Rest Geometry.

-Otherwise the skeleton will be imported at the default location (a child primitive named skeleton
+When turned off, the skeleton is imported at the default location (a child primitive named skeleton

 ), or at the path specified by the optional usdskelpath